Consumer Medicine Information

 bowel conditions or diseases such as colitis

-Some medicines may interact with cefaclor.
+Some medicines and cefaclor may interfere with each other.
 These include:

-probenecid, a medicine used to treat gout or to prolong the action of certain antibiotics
+probenecid, used to treat gout or to prolong the action of certain antibiotics

-medicines used to prevent blood clots such as warfarin, and heparin
+medicines used to prevent blood clots (e.g. warfarin, heparin)

 aspirin and non-steroidal anti-inflammatory medicines, used for pain and inflammation

-magnesium or aluminium containing antacids, medicines used to treat stomach upsets or stomach ulcers.
+antacids containing magnesium or aluminium, used to treat stomach upsets or stomach

 Other medicines not listed above may also interact with cefaclor.